 - 3-4 garlic cloves, minced

-- 1 tbsp. fresh grated ginger
+- 1 tablespoon freshly grated ginger

-- 1 serrano pepper, seeded and minced (optional - use less or leave it out for a milder version)
+- ½ to 1 serrano pepper, seeded and minced (optional - use less or leave it out for a milder version)

-- 1 tsp. ground coriander
+- 1 teaspoon ground coriander

-- ½ tsp. ground cumin
+- ½ teaspoon ground cumin

-- ½ tsp. turmeric
+- ½ teaspoon turmeric

-- ½ tsp. black pepper
+- ½ teaspoon black pepper

 - 2 cups vegetable broth